hyunjune123/LSTM-Trader/README.md

 ## Result
-Backtest results of Microsoft, Amazon and Apple stock on 40 different time periods.
+Backtest results of Microsoft, Amazon and Apple stock on 40 different time periods over the past 16 years.

 ![](distribution.PNG)